coder/backstage-plugins/plugins/backstage-plugin-coder/docs/components.md

 ## `CoderWorkspacesCard`

 Allows you to search for and display Coder workspaces that the currently-authenticated user has access to.
-The component handles all data-fetching, caching
+The component handles all data-fetching, caching, and displaying of workspaces.

 Has two "modes" – one where the component has access to all Coder workspaces for the user, and one where the component is aware of entity data and filters workspaces to those that match the currently-open repo page.
 See sample usage for examples.

-All "pieces" of the component are also available as modular sub-components that can be imported and composed together individually.
+All "pieces" of the component are also available as modular sub-components that can be imported and composed together individually. `CoderWorkspacesCard` represents a pre-configured version that is plug-and-play.

 ### Type signature